emmt/InterpolationKernels.jl/docs/src/interpolation.md

 in `InterpolationKernels` be defined as smart functions that know their support.

-Assuming the following methods are available (they are indeed defined in `InterpolationKernels` but not exported):
+Assuming the following methods are available (they are defined in `InterpolationKernels` but not exported):

 ```julia